Berge-tech/Elk-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects log files from servers like Apache, nginx, MySQL to forward to Logstash for processing or to index in Elasticsearch.
 These files can be viewed on Kibana.
 They provide information on the server like requests from other computers that result in response and actions.
-- Metricbeat collects server metrics like CPU, memory usage and network statistics, which are used to monitor system health.
+- Metricbeat collects server metrics like CPU, memory usage and network statistics.
+They are used to monitor the system.
 The data is sent to Elasticsearch which can be viewed on Kibana.

 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned, plus an ELK server container up and running.
+Assuming you have such a control node provisioned, plus an ELK server up and running.
 SSH into the control node and follow the steps below:

 Step 1.
 Configure the filebeat-configuration.yml file
 - Navigate to http://13.82.85.204:5601:5601/app/kibana.
 - Click on Add Log data.
 - Choose System Logs.
 - Click on the DEB tab under Getting Started to view correct Linus Filebeat installation instructions.
-- Copy the filebeat-configuration.yml file to /etc/ansible/roles/ directory.
+- Use the curl command to down load the finle into ansible.
+- Command: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml
 - Update the filebeat-configuration.yml file to include the following:
     - Scroll to line #1106 and replace the IP address with the IP address of the ELK machine.
     - Scroll to line #1806 and replace IP address with the IP address of ELK machine.